-OFFICE R RECOMMENDATION ITEM 10.3.1 support dedicati That Council in accordance with Section 56 & 58 of the Land Administration Act support the Closure of Floater Road between SLK.
+That Council in accordance with Section 56 & 58 of the Land Administration Act support the Closure of Floater Road between SLK.
 1.4 and SLK 2.90 and the dedication of the parcel of land on Lot 31 as shown on the attached plan as road reserve.

-Subject to Galaxy Resources Ltd confirming that they will agree to perform all works according to the following conditions; a) Upgrade of the section of Old Newdegate Road to be the standard as the mine access road, same b) The section of road access through the mine site to be de public road reserve, dicated as a c) Main Roads approval for access onto Newdegate/Ravens Road. thorpe d) Detailed engineering road design plans to be prepared by proponent and approved by Council, ' the e) Appropriate bollards/signage of both ends of the closed s Floater Road along with additional tourist information sign directed by Council. f) Galaxy to reinstate the closed section of Floater Road, to standard as existing, upon closing of the mine operations. g) Galaxy to submit a bank guarantee, with an inflated value the end of the life of the mine, for the reinstatement of Flo the original alignment. h) Galaxy Resources to pay Council all costs incurred assoc the administration expenses of the closure. iated with
+Subject to Galaxy Resources Ltd confirming that they will agree to perform all works according to the following conditions;

+- a) Upgrade of the section of Old Newdegate Road to be the same standard as the mine access road, - b) The section of road access through the mine site to be dedicated as a public road reserve, - c) Main Roads approval for access onto Newdegate/Ravensthorpe Road. - d) Detailed engineering road design plans to be prepared by the proponent and approved by Council, - e) Appropriate bollards/signage of both ends of the closed section of Floater Road along with additional tourist information signs as directed by Council. - f) Galaxy to reinstate the closed section of Floater Road, to a similar standard as existing, upon closing of the mine operations. - g) Galaxy to submit a bank guarantee, with an inflated value estimated to the end of the life of the mine, for the reinstatement of Floater Road to the original alignment. - h) Galaxy Resources to pay Council all costs incurred associated with the administration expenses of the closure.